-Deliver faster - A never ending desire request.
+Deliver faster - A never ending, desired request.

 Let’s take a look at what that all means and how Morphir works to address these challenges.
-Let’s consider a component of online store application.
-The purpose of this application is to decide on
+Let’s consider a component of an online store application.
+The purpose of this application is to decide on:

 The business concepts underlying your application are its most valuable asset.
 It’s often difficult to discern business concepts when they’re embedded within platform and execution code.
 On top of that, many programming languages are so full of abstractions that it can become difficult to understand the business meaning at all.

 Morphir tackles this challenge in a few ways.
 First, it provides a common structure to save business concepts, including both data and logic.
 This is the Morphir IR.
 The key to this structure is that it focuses solely on business logic and data.
 No side effects (like saving to a database or reading from a file) are allowed.
 The IR is the core to Morphir and allows it to work across languages and platforms.

 Having an application’s business knowledge in a common data structure allows teams to build useful tools that promote knowledge dissemination.
 Some useful examples include interactive visualizations that allow users to understand the application’s logic, interactive audit tools to replay calculations interactively, automatic data dictionary and data lineage registration, and more.

 The combination of these creates an ecosystem where users, new developers, and support personnel can gain insight into an application interactively without requiring developers to go back and study stale documentation and arcane code.